 Bronson Messer is a Distinguished Scientist and Director of Science at the Oak Ridge Leadership Computing Facility (OLCF) at ORNL.
 He is also a Joint Faculty Associate Professor in the Department of Physics & Astronomy at the University of Tennessee.
 His primary research interests are related to the explosion mechanisms and phenomenology of supernovae (both thermonuclear and core-collapse), especially neutrino transport and signatures, dense matter physics, and the details of turbulent nuclear combustion.

-Dr. Messer is a member of the American Astronomical Society and he currently serves on the American Physical Society’s Committee on Informing the Public (2018).
+Dr. Messer is a member of the American Astronomical Society, the American Physical Society, and the American Association for the Advancement of Science.

 A. Mezzacappa, P. Marronetti, R. E. Landfield, E. J. Lentz, K. N. Yakunin, S. W. Bruenn, W. R. Hix, O. E. B. Messer, E. Endeve, J. M. Blondin, and J. A. Harris.
 “Gravitational-wave signal of a core-collapse supernova explosion of a 15 solar-mass star.”
 Phys.
 Rev. D 102, 023027 (2020).

 E. O’Connor, R. Bollig, A. Burrows, S. Couch, T. Fischer, H.-T. Janka, K. Kotake, E. J. Lentz, M. Liebendoerfer, O. E. B. Messer, A. Mezzacappa, T. Takiwaki, and D. Vartanyan.
 “Global comparison of core-collapse supernova simulations in spherical symmetry.”
 Journal of Physics G: Nuclear and Particle Physics 45, 104001 (2018).